wulkano/aperture-node/readme.md

 Returns a `Promise` for the path to the screen recording file.

-Fullfills when the recording starts or rejects if the recording didn't start after 5 seconds.
+Fulfills when the recording starts or rejects if the recording didn't start after 5 seconds.

 #### recorder.stopRecording()